On the structure of higher order quantum maps: Conclusions

 In the context of the structure theorem, one may ask which sets of permutations over connections of chains would lead to a type function after taking maxima and minima.
 By the proof of Theorem \ref{thm:structure}, it seems that these should be of a block form, coming from the operadic structure on permutations, see \ref{sec:permut}.

 Another important problem is a deeper study of causal order of higher order objects, related to causal separability, \cite{oreshkov2016causal}.
 Causal nonseparability cannot be the property of a type function itself, but involves also the positive cone.
 Nevertheless, it is an interesting question how the problem of witnessing causal nonseparability \cite{araujo2015witnessing} fits into the framework of $\Af$.
+There are other important properties that are not expressed as affine constraints, such as LOSR or LOSE channels, or constructions such as quantum circuits with classical or quantum constraints \cite{wechs2021quantum}.
+Finding necessary additional structures that would enable us to study such questions in $\Af$ is another direction of future investigations.

 Finally, as already mentioned in the introduction, one may think of building a similar theory of higher order maps in a general probabilistic theory, see e.g. \cite{plavala2023general}.
 In this framework, state spaces are represented by compact convex sets that can be obtained by an intersection of a positive cone in a vector space by a hyperplane given by an interior element of the dual positive cone.
 In this way, it is related to a first order object in $\Af$ and we may think of channels as linear maps transforming between hyperplanes, satisfying certain positivity properties.
 Here the choice of positive cones and their tensor products plays an important role.

+Besides the quantum theory, one of the basic examples is the classical theory, where the state spaces are probability simplexes.
+The underlying positive cones form a compact closed category $\mathbf{Mat}(\mathbb R_+)$, which enables us to identify the higher order classical theory with the classical objects in our framework.
+This situation appears also in the quantum case, where the underlying compact closed category is $\bf{CPM}$, the category of completely positive maps.

+The higher order theory over classical state spaces is far from trivial, since it is known that there are purely classical higher order processes (e.g. the Lugano process \cite{baumeler2016thespace}) that exhibit indefinite causality.
+As mentioned above, such properties cannot be explained by type functions themselves, but our approach enables us to study both quantum and classical higher order theory on an equal footing.

-We cannot expect to have a compact closed category, as it is in the case of quantum theory.
+For general GPTs, we cannot expect to have a compact closed category at our disposal.
 But if a theory can be constructed based of ordered vector spaces, with tensor product giving it a structure of a closed monoidal or even *-autonomous category, then one can expect the higher order maps to be described by higher order objects in $\Af$, intersected by a positive cone.